oudalab/lorisal/README.md

 downloading full resolution imagery.
 The scraper will also extract whatever metadata it can about objects in the repository.

-_Libraries likely used_: Peewee for db, BeautifulSoup for scraping
+_Libraries used_: Peewee for db, BeautifulSoup for scraping

 ### 2. Image Identifier